Coverage Map

 $400K to $1.5M

-Springfield anchors a Western Massachusetts metro that offers luxury inventory at a meaningful discount to the Boston and Cambridge markets without sacrificing the institutional infrastructure that professional buyers require.
+Springfield anchors a Western Massachusetts metro that offers luxury inventory at a meaningful discount to Boston without sacrificing the institutional infrastructure that professional buyers require.
 Baystate Health, MassMutual, and the University of Massachusetts system create a layered employment base that sustains demand through economic cycles.
-The luxury tier runs through Longmeadow, East Longmeadow, and Wilbraham—communities with established streetscapes and a buyer base that tends to stay.
+The luxury tier runs through Longmeadow, East Longmeadow, and Wilbraham — communities with established streetscapes and a buyer base that tends to stay.

 Tier 1 · Primary Coverage